Skip to main content

 For 20 years the Oglesbys had a home in Monforte d’Alba, a small town in northwest Italy where Susan was involved in the community.
 They love to travel.

-Brien & Sally Peterkin
+Sallie & Brien Peterkin

 Read About